dsorato/MCSQ_compiling/README.md

 # Multilingual Corpus of Survey Questionnaires (MCSQ) Compiling

 The Multilingual Corpus of Survey Questionnaires (MCSQ) is a multilingual corpus of survey items from different studies.
 In its first version (Ada Lovelace), it comprises datasets from ESS<sup>[1](#ess)</sup> (rounds 1 to 6) and EVS<sup>[2](#evs)</sup> (rounds 3 and 4) in the English source language and their translations into Catalan, Czech, French (France, Switzerland, Belgium and Luxembourg), German (Austria, Germany, Switzerland and Luxembourg), Norwegian, Portuguese, Spanish and Russian (Israel, Latvia, Lithuania, Russian Confederation, Ukraine, Estonia).

+The version 1.1 (Beatrice Worsley) released on 14/10/2020, SHARE COVID questionnaires <sup>[1](#sharecovid)</sup> were included for the following
+languages: Czech (Czech Republic), English (Malta and source questionnaire), French (Belgium, Switzerland, Luxembourg, France), German (Austria, Switzerland, Luxembourg, Germany), Portuguese (Portugal), Spanish (Spain) and Russian (Estonia, Israel, Latvia).

 This repository contains several modules that were used in the compilation of MCSQ.
 In the preprocessing directory there are scripts to preprocess EVS and ESS data.